Dr. David Mair Counselling and Psychotherapy

 7. What is the difference between counselling and psychotherapy?

-2. This depends on what your needs are.
-Some people find that after only a very few sessions they have some clarity and focus and are ready to end the therapy.
-Other people value the ongoing support and relationship with me and will continue to come for weeks, months, or even years.
+2. This depends on your needs.
+Some people find that after only a few sessions they have some clarity and focus and are ready to end therapy.
+Other people value the ongoing support and relationship with me and continue to come for weeks, months, or years.
 There is no 'one-size-fits-all' when it comes to therapy.
-The frequency and duration of your contact with me is something that we will review from time to time as we work together.
-Ultimately, however, a therapist should never tell you that you have to keep coming for sessions - you are always free to leave when you feel ready.
-At the same time, it is helpful for us to agree mutually in advance when the therapy will end so that we have time to bring things to a close.(Back to top)
+The frequency and duration of your contact with me is something that we review from time to time as we work together.
+In terms of how often you need to come, initially this will be at least weekly - anything less turns into a chat.
+Ultimately, however, a therapist should never tell you that you have to keep coming for sessions - you are free to leave when you feel ready.
+At the same time, it is helpful for us to agree in advance when the therapy will end so that we have time to bring things to a close.(Back to top)

-5. This is an interesting question!
-Seeing a therapist is not like seeing a doctor where you remain fairly passive and the doctor 'treats' you.
-And 'being helped' means differnt things for different people.
-Different therapy approaches will help different people, but I do not believe that there is a way of pre-determining which counsellor or which approach will be most helpful to you.
+5. Seeing a therapist is not like seeing a doctor where you remain fairly passive and the doctor 'treats' you.
+And 'being helped' means different things for different people.
+There will be times in your life when therapy is 'right' for you, and times when it may not work so well.
 Ultimately, you are the one who will decide whether therapy is beneficial for you and this will be a very personal decision.
 Naturally, you want to be sure that the person you are seeing is professionally qualified and sensitive to you and your situation so you have a right to ask certain questions of any counsellor you contact: - how experienced are you in helping people with similar issues to myself? - are you supervised regularly? - what happens if I am not happy with the therapy?
 A good therapist will happily answer such questions.
 Another good sign would be a therapist who reviews with you every so often how you feel the therapy is going, and whether there is anything else that could make the sessions more helpful.
 This is something that I do with all my clients.(Back to top)